jlin00/MKS21X-BloonsTowerDefense/README.md

 <br><br>
 <b>4.
 Press enter to place down the tower.</b>
 <br><br>
 You can still place down towers when the game is paused.
 The price of TackShooters (<b>Item 5</b>) and SpikeTowers (<b>Item 4</b>) will increase by $100 every time you purchase one of them.
 The price of the RoadSpikes (<b>Item 6</b>) do not change.
 When the game is paused, no income is earned.
-To delete a tower, move your cursor over it and press backspace (no refunds!)
+To delete a tower, move your cursor over it and press backspace (no refunds!).
 <br><br>
 <b>5.
 In order to ugprade the towers, move the cursor directly over the tower you want to upgrade. </b>
 <br> <br>
 The stats of the tower you want to upgrade are displayed when you move your cursor over it (<b>Item 9</b>).
-If an upgrade is available, the screen will display the upgraded stats in green (<b>Item 10</b>)
+If an upgrade is available, the screen will display the upgraded stats in green (<b>Item 10</b>).
 <br><br>
 <b>6.
 Press enter to complete the upgrade. </b>
 <br><br>